AntzCode/opensource-socialnetwork-devdocker/README.md

 ## How to Install and Run

-It's quite easy to install and run this recipe for [docker-compose](https://docs.docker.com/compose/install/).
+It's quite easy to install and run this [docker-compose](https://docs.docker.com/compose/install/) recipe.

 All you have to do is GIT clone, run the installation script, and chown the files.